Guest Health, Safety, and Conduct Policy

 • Denial of boarding or removal from the vessel; and/or

-• Denial of boarding on any future Royal Caribbean Group cruise vacation.
+• Denial of boarding on any future Celebrity cruise vacation.

-ANY OF OUR DETERMINATION(S), ASSESSMENT(S), JUDGMENT(S), DECISION(S), OR ENFORCEMENT ACTION(S) UNDERTAKEN BY US PURSUANT TO THIS POLICY SHALL BE IN OUR SOLE DISCRETION, AND SHALL BE FINAL.
+ANY OF OUR DETERMINATION(S), ASSESSMENT(S), JUDGMENT(S), DECISION(S), AND/OR ENFORCEMENT ACTION(S) UNDERTAKEN BY US PURSUANT TO THIS POLICY SHALL BE IN OUR SOLE DISCRETION AND SHALL BE FINAL.

 Guest Responsible for Expenses Incident to Enforcement Action(s)

-Guests removed from a Royal Caribbean Group ship or denied boarding because of a violation of this Policy are responsible for their own accommodations and transportation home, at their expense.
+Guests removed from a Celebrity Cruises ship or denied boarding because of a violation of this Policy are responsible for their own accommodations and transportation home, at their expense.
 Documentation requirements for re-entry into the guest’s home country are also the responsibility of the guest.

 Obligation to Always Follow Security Personnel Instructions; Security Screenings

-Guests must follow all instructions provided by our onboard security personnel either at the terminal, onboard, or at a destination (including our private destinations).
-Refusal to follow all instructions provided by our security personnel may result in enforcement actions, up to an including denial of boarding or removal from the vessel.
+Guests must follow all instructions provided by our onboard Security personnel whether at the terminal, onboard, or at a destination (including our private destinations).
+Refusal to follow all instructions provided by our Security personnel may result in enforcement actions, up to and including denial of boarding or removal from the vessel.

-Similarly, during facial recognition enabled embarkation or debarkation, guests may be required to briefly remove any facial coverings (e.g., masks), hats, costumes, or others materials that may impede the verification of a guests’ identity.
+Similarly, during facial recognition enabled embarkation or debarkation, guests may be required to briefly remove any facial coverings (e.g., masks), hats, costumes, or other materials that may impede the verification of a guest’s identity.